-Given the current climate, it is understandable that the UK courts are actively encouraging more telephone and video to make as many hearings as possible remote.
-An initiative that is taking stride in order to help keep everyone safe while keeping the courts moving.
+During the pandemic, each UK court was actively encouraged more telephone and video communication methods to make hearings as possible remote.
+This was an intiative initiative that is taking stride in order to help keep everyone safe while keeping the courts moving.

 Like so many throughout the pandemic, the language industry has also had to adapt.
 As clients’ needs and requirements change so have language solutions.
-Remote interpreting via telephone and video has grown exponentially over the last several months, due to increased demand across all industries for remote solutions.
+Remote interpreting via telephone and video has grown exponentially in recent years due to increased demand for remote solutions across all industries.

 Of course, we know that more often than not an interpreter has been planned for, but what about on-going cases?
-Another advantage of remote language solutions is being able to book the same interpreter across multiple dates, a popular choice for those handling sensitive cases or cases involving children.
-The interpreter has the added knowledge of knowing a case start to finish meaning they are able to accurately interpret both word-for-word as well as overall context.
+Another advantage of remote language solutions is being able to book the same interpreter across multiple dates.
+This is a popular choice for those handling sensitive cases or cases involving children.
+The interpreter has the added knowledge of knowing a case start to finish meaning they are able to accurately interpret both word-for-word and within the overall context.

 In conclusion, simply because the UK courts are going remote does not mean that non-English and Deaf clients have to suffer without an interpreter.
 Remote language solutions are effective and intuitive to use and implement alongside court proceedings.